MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-h3cell-function.md

 See also [geo_point_to_s2cell()](geo-point-to-s2cell-function.md), [geo_point_to_geohash()](geo-point-to-geohash-function.md).

-For comparison with other available grid systems read about [geospatial clustering with KQL](../../geospatial-grid-systems.md).
+For comparison with other available grid systems. see [geospatial clustering with Kusto Query Language](../../geospatial-grid-systems.md).

 ## Examples